-Both my paintings and wearable pieces are inspired by my interest in the many sides of fashion and the various interpretations of beauty.
-In my paintings I hope to prompt the viewer to consider the consequences of their relationship with fashion and beauty, and in my wearable pieces I want to make the viewers question whether they are looking at a piece of fashion or a piece of art.
+Both my paintings and wearable pieces are inspired by my interest in the many sides of fashion and society’s various interpretations of beauty.
+In my paintings I hope to prompt the viewer to evaluate their own perceptions of beauty, and in my wearable pieces I want the viewers to recognize that fashion and art are not mutually exclusive and to start searching for meaning in fashion.